 My family and I tried our hand at fishing again, and the kids were thrilled to catch their first fish!
 It was a peaceful, low-key start to the day.
 We brought along snacks and some sandwiches from a local deli, making for a perfect mini-picnic by the water.

 We chose to stay in Islamorada, just a short drive away from Plantation Key.
 This area had some fantastic family-friendly accommodations with ocean views and easy access to the surrounding keys.
+Having visited Cape Coral Florida, not long before this trip, I couldn’t help but compare the laid-back atmosphere of both locations.
+Both places offered wonderful waterfront experiences, though the Keys had that unique tropical vibe that made it special.

 After Plantation Key, we hit the road for Long Key, which is about a 20-minute drive further south.
 Our main stop was Long Key State Park—a beautiful spot with hiking trails, kayaking, and beach relaxation.
 We spent a total of 3-4 hours exploring this natural wonder.
 The kids loved the kayaking experience, and we even spotted some unique birds while walking the trails.